 You and your manager are to continuously follow up what was discussed in the staff appraisal.
 You are to focus on the content of the work, the achievement of goals based on the staff appraisal and the quality of the work.
 Both parties’ views are to be expressed.

-If you are a member of OFR/s or Seko, you are offered the opportunity for justification after salary negotiations have been conducted with the relevant association.
+If you are a member of OFR/S or Seko, you are offered a justification of your new salary in an appraisal with your manager.

-If you are not a member of any employee organisation, you are offered a justification of your new salary in an appraisal with your manager.
+If you are not a member of any agreement-bound employee organisation at Lund University, a dialogue is held about your new salary in the form of a salary-setting appraisal between you and your manager.